ohmarinseries/finance-news-API/README.md

 ```
 ####Note: Also build will take some time

+If build was successful, inside your docker desktop app you will see 5 running containers.

 # Use
 Finance News API is an REST API for collecting news articles from Yahoo RSS Feed.
 Scrapping Service is collecting data for AAPL, TWTR, INTC, GC=F (by default), but
-can add additional symbols by sending request:
+you can add additional symbols.
 To see symbols that data is being collected for send request to:

 ```http request